cyclist-grid/cyclist-grid/README.md

 ## Debugging Tools

-Raster comes with tools to display the baseline grid, to use them:
+Cyclist Grid comes with tools to display the baseline grid, to use them:

 1. Import the JavaScript file at `dist/js/raster.js`: